isomerpages/moe-plmgss/_about-us/School Admission/Local Students School Transfer for Secondary 2 or 3.md

 permalink: /about-us/school-admission/local-students-school-transfer-for-secondary-2-or-3/
 description: ""
 third_nav_title: School Admission
+variant: markdown
 ---
-Admission to Secondary 2 or 3 are subject to availability of vacancies for the relevant level, streams and subject combination.
+**Transfer to Secondary 2 or 3**

-Students who wish to apply to be transferred for admission to Secondary 2 or 3 must submit their application forms with the necessary supporting documents.
-Shortlisted applicants may need to sit for admission tests in the following subjects, English, Mother Tongue, Mathematics and Science.
-Admission tests, if held, are conducted in early November.
-Successful applicants are chosen based on merit and the availability of places.

-Download Sec 2 / 3 School Transfer [**Application Form**](/files/application%20for%20transfer%20to%20paya%20lebar%20methodist%20girls%20for%20sec%202%20or%203%20(updated).pdf).
-(Note: We are currently full and will not be able to accept any students.)
+Students who wish to transfer from their current secondary school to our school at the beginning of academic year 2025 are to submit the [Application Form](/files/Application_Form_for_Transfer_to_PLMGS_Sec__Sec_2_or_3_School_Website_GQ_8_Oct_2024.pdf) with their school results for consideration by 30 October 2024.

+The application for transfer can only be considered if there are available vacancies.
+Shortlisted applicants will be informed via email and may need to sit for Placement Tests.